It is the cellular layer that covers the body’s blood vessels; it is highly resistant.

-The endothelium is located between the blood and the vascular wall, acts as a receptor and transmitter of signals.
+The endothelium is located between the blood and the vascular wall and acts as a receptor and transmitter of signals.

-These endothelial cells recognize hemodynamic changes in the blood, respond to these changes through numerous vasoactive, immune and metabolic processes, by releasing numerous biologically active factors such as:
+These endothelial cells recognize hemodynamic changes in the blood and respond to these changes through numerous vasoactive, immune and metabolic processes by releasing numerous biologically active factors such as:

 - Nitric oxide.

 - Vascular endothelial growth factor.

 - The growth factor of primary fibroblasts.